hauben/ionic-angular-week-planner/README.md

 | -------- | ------- |
 | ![New Todo Screenshot](app-screenshots/new_todo.png)  | ![New Activity with time goal ](app-screenshots/new_todo_with_duration_goal_choose_exisiting_activity.png)   |

-**Todo Overview**
+**Time-based Activities**

-After setting up your todos or time-based activities you can monitor them in the weeks overview page.
+After setting a time-based activitiy you can monitor it in the weeks overview page.
 This feature lets you manage your time effectively for various activities.
 Here's how it works:

 - Start/Stop Button: Use this button to track the time you spend on an activity.
 Start the timer when you begin and stop it when you finish.